UKHomeOffice/docker-nginx-proxy/README.md

 * `/usr/local/openresty/naxsi/*.conf` - [Naxsi](https://github.com/nbs-system/naxsi) rules location in default
 nginx.conf.
 * `/usr/local/openresty/nginx/html/$CODE.shtml` - HTML (with SSI support) displayed when a the status code $CODE is encountered upstream and the proxy is configured to intercept.
-See ERROR_REDIRECT_CODES to change this.
 * `/usr/local/openresty/nginx/html/418-request-denied.shtml` - HTML (with SSI support) displayed when NAXSI blocks a request.